tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.9.5

+-  Because the RG field can be so unpredictable, no format is applied to it.
+-  create-pdf for contracts now exports both negociator phones if they exist;

 ### Version 1.9.4